chrismwendt/SuperSweeper/README.md

-This is SuperSweeper for CS 408 Software Testing.
+This is SuperSweeper, a Minesweeper clone, for CS 408 Software Testing.

 Contributors:
-Chris Wendt
+- Chris Wendt
-Offir Golan
+- Offir Golan
-Austin Drefke
+- Austin Drefke
-Adam Rea
+- Adam Rea